33Mic/CS191AS3/README.md

 # Toyota Corolla
 ## But why?
-Initially, I was searching for a product that I knew for sure had very different prices around the world so that it would be more interesting to do the data analysis, as there would be a multitude of reasons for the price differences.
-I was well aware that car prices are different around the world.
-Like in my country Pakistan, we have 200 percent import duties on cars, making it very expensive to buy a car, compared to a place like Dubai where there are barely any taxes when you buy a car.
+Initially, we'd searched for a product that we knew would have very different prices around the world so that we might have some interesting analysis to do, as that would mean that there could be a multitude of reasons for the price differences.
+Our team was well aware that car prices were different around the world.
+As an example, countries like Pakistan have over 200% import duties on cars, making it quite expensive to buy a car, compared to places like Dubai where there are comparatively little taxes when you buy a car.

 *Note: We also kept in mind that a good product to use for our index should be something akin to being a necessity.*